smysnk/gulp-cloudfront/README.md

 ## Purpose

 Content distribution networks like [CloudFront](http://aws.amazon.com/cloudfront/) let you cache static assets in [Edge Locations](http://aws.amazon.com/about-aws/globalinfrastructure/) for extended periods of time.
-A problem occurs however when you go to release a new version of your website, previous visitors of your website will hit their cache instead.
+A problem occurs however when you go to release a new version of your website, you will have to explictly tell CloudFront to expire each file or you will have to wait for the [TTL to expire](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).
 In the case of CloudFront, you will need to invalidate items or wait for the cache TTL to expire before vistors of your website will see the vew version.

-A solution to this problem is adding a revisioned number to the name your static assets.
+A solution to this problem is adding a revisioned suffix to the filename for each static asset.
 The gulp plugin [gulp-rev-all](https://github.com/smysnk/gulp-rev-all) can assist in this process.  eg. unicorn.css => unicorn-098f6bcd.css
 You can then use [gulp-s3](https://github.com/nkostelnik/gulp-s3)* to upload the revisioned files to a S3 bucket which CloudFront points to.

 **Finally gulp-cloudfront comes in during the final step, to update a CloudFront distributions' Default Root Object to the latest revisioned index.html.**